RickardOtv/Meal-Of-Fortune/README.md

 ## Usage

 1. Allow location access when prompted (or the app will default to NYC)
-2. Adjust the search radius using the slider (100m - 1500m)
+2. Pan and zoom the map to your desired search area
 3. Click "Filters" to choose restaurant types and whether to show only open restaurants
-4. Click "Search" to find nearby restaurants
+4. Click "Search" to find restaurants within the visible map area
 5. Select/deselect restaurants from the sidebar using checkboxes
 6. Click the fortune wheel to spin and discover your meal destiny
 7. Click on map markers to view restaurant details